 We all think we are objective, yet our brains are wired not to be.

 So how do we more objectively select, and win,

 By balanced framing of questions

-Dana Kanze, after selling her tech business for $25m, earned a PHD on how questions were phrased by investors, and answered by founders, in the Q&A section of funding pitches.
+Dana Kanze, After running and raising funding for her tech business, earned a PHD on how questions were phrased by investors, and answered by founders, in the Q&A section of funding pitches.
 Words from 200 pitch videos, over 5 years, of the annual TechCrunch events in New York.